yge58/caffe2-opencv-ndkcamera/README.md

 # Why real-time?
 You could take a photo and classify it.
 But often people like me are impatient and not interested in the photo itself, but only the classification result which is computd at bullet speed.

-# There are already similar apps based on tensorflow, caffe or torch.
+# There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
-Since both caffe and opencv are written in c++, I think it is better to integrate all of them in c++.
+Caffe and opencv are written in c++, for the sake of performance, is it better to integrate all of them in c++.
+I am not sure, is it?

 Believe me, I am A BIG Java fan.
 Java, is so neat and clean to read and write.
 But, for the sake performance, people like me have doubts, others dont.